devAlice

 UDP 60000-61000 blocked — common on corporate networks.
 Fall back to SSH.
 Mosh needs UDP.

-SSH Agent Forwarding (be careful)
+SSH agent forwarding (be careful)

 For SSH-from-remote-to-another-remote, ssh -A. Only when the intermediate remote is trusted — a malicious root would see keys.